 The financial fresh start provided by a bankruptcy petition may stop foreclosure on your home, prevent wage garnishment and end harassing demands from consumer creditors.

 An individual’s petition for bankruptcy is filed under Chapter 7 or Chapter 13 of the Bankruptcy Code.
 A Chapter 7 bankruptcy (Liquidation) provides a financial fresh start by discharging or erasing your debts.
 In many Chapter 7 petitions, the debtor has a large amount of unsecured debt (such as credit cards or medical bills) and little, if any, assets.
-As a Delaware County Chapter 7 bankruptcy lawyer located in Boothwyn, the law office of Michael T. Malarick can help you with your legal matters.
+As a Delaware County Chapter 7 bankruptcy lawyer, the law office of Michael T. Malarick can help you with your legal matters.

 In a Chapter 13 bankruptcy (Reorganization) the debtor files a 3 to 5 year plan to pay off some or all of the debtor’s past and present debts from future income.
 In many Chapter 13 petitions, the debtor who has a regular source of income seeks to keep a secured asset such as a home.
-As a Delaware County Chapter 13 bankruptcy lawyer located in Boothwyn, the law office of Michael T. Malarick can help you with your legal matters.
+As a Delaware County Chapter 13 bankruptcy lawyer, the law office of Michael T. Malarick can help you with your legal matters.

 What Property is Exempt from Bankruptcy